bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [unique addresses]: /en/developer-guide#term-unique-address "Address which are only used once to protect privacy and increase security"
 [URI QR Code]: /en/developer-guide#term-uri-qr-code "A QR code containing a bitcoin: URI"
 [utxo]: /en/developer-guide#term-utxo "Unspent Transaction Output (UTXO) holding satoshis which have not yet been spent"
+[verack message]: /en/developer-reference#verack "A P2P network message sent in reply to a version message to confirm a connection has been established"
 [verified payments]: /en/developer-guide#verifying-payment "Payments which the receiver believes won't be double spent"
+[version message]: /en/developer-reference#version "A P2P network message sent at the begining of a connection to allow protocol version negotiation"
 [v2 block]: /en/developer-reference#term-v2-block "The current version of Bitcoin blocks"
 [wallet]: /en/developer-guide#wallets "Software which stores private keys to allow users to spend and receive satoshis"
 [Wallet Import Format]: /en/developer-guide#term-wallet-import-format "A private key specially formatted to allow easy import into a wallet"